bwssytems/ha-bridge/README.md

 This screen allows you to see your devices you have configured for the ha-bridge to present to a controller, such as an Amazon Echo/Dot.
 It gives you a count of devices as there have been reports that the Echo only supports a limited number, but has been growing as of late, YMMV.
 You can test each device from this page as this calls the ha-bridge just as a controller would, i.e. the Echo.
 This is useful to make sure your configuration for each device is correct and for trouble shooting.
 You can also manages your devices as well by editing and making a new device copy as well as deleting it.

 At the bottom of the screen is the "Bridge Device DB Backup" which can be accessed with clicking on the `+` to expand this frame.
 Here you can backup and restore configurations that you have saved.
 These configs can be named or by clicking the `Backup Device DB' button will create a backup and name it for you.
 You can manage these backups by restoring them or deleting them.
+#### Renumber Devices
+This changes the numbering of the added devices to start at 1 and goes up from there.
+It was originally intended for a conversion from the previous system version that used large numbers and was not necessary.
+This also allows the system to try and number sequentially.
+If you use this button, you will need to re-discover your devices as their ID's will have changed.
+#### Link
+If this is present, you have enabled the ue link button feature for the ha-bridge.
+If you want a new system to recognize the ha-bridge, you will need to press this button when you are doign a discovery.
 ### The Bridge Control Tab
 This is where all of the configuration occurs for what ports and IP's the bridge runs on.
 It also contains the configurations for target devices so that Helper Tabs for configuration can be added as well as the connection information to control those devices.
 #### Bridge server